jacobinsilico/ReconstructUS/README.md

 Google Colab-ready notebook to train the U-Net.

 ### `requirements.txt`
-Python dependencies for training and evaluation (runtime environment only).
+Python dependencies for training and evaluation.

 ---